top of page

 • can offer the dog opportunities and direction.

-• want a deterrent for trespassers and/or preadotrs.
+• want a deterrent for trespassers and/or predators.

 • can financially afford to properly care for a large dog.